OS2G/tensorflow/README.md

 Many people have published a wide range of .ipynb notebooks that do just about anything you can image.
 Google in particular has a slew of worthwhile tutorials that demonstrate different functionalities of tensorflow that can be found at https://www.tensorflow.org/guide/ .

 #### Tensorboard
 Understanding the structure and performance of a network can be challenging.
 Tensorboard is an incredibly useful tool which makes it simple to visually see both the structure of a network and how it performs over time.
+This tutorial explains the basics and showcases its utility in visualising results: https://www.tensorflow.org/tensorboard/get_started.

 #### GPU vs CPU
+Another valuable feature of tensorflow is its GPU support.
+Tensorflow is extensively optimized to run on hardware.
 ## Debugging

 ### Tensorflow API Documentation